eromang/Astrophotography/Post_Processing/Pixinsight/LRGB/README.md

 - Auto-strech RGB with STF Auto-Strech of the STF (Command + Stretch)
     - To get details but pay attention to not increase the noise
+    - Target background: 0.1 or 0.15
 - Apply the same stretch on the L channel (only click on the STF strech button)
+- Repeat for Shadows cleaping

 ## Delinearization